 If you are looking for one of these treatments or want to learn more about these options, Dr. Edward Halusic is ready to assist!
 For over 30 years, Dr. Halusic has gone above and beyond to provide comforting and quality care to all who come to visit.
 He even helps teach the next generation of doctors how to perform these procedures with continuing education seminars!

-When you are ready for treatment by a veteran in TMJ treatment such as our doctors, Dr. Edward Halusic and Dr. Christian Moore, call (724) 723-8918 for our office in Greensburg, PA or (724) 723-8921 for our office in Mt.
+When you are ready for treatment by a veteran in TMJ treatment such as our doctors, Dr. Edward Halusic and Dr. McCloy, call (724) 723-8918 for our office in Greensburg, PA or (724) 723-8921 for our office in Mt.
 Pleasant, PA.
 We look forward to hearing from you and scheduling your consultation today!